Gisèle Prassinos

 Gisèle Prassinos (26 February 1920 – 15 November 2015) was a French writer associated with the surrealist movement.

 Early life and education

 Gisèle Prassinos was born in Istanbul, Turkey and emigrated to France with her family at the age of two, where they lived initially in Nanterre.
 At the age of fourteen, Prassinos began writing automatic texts to show the surrealists, who she met through Henri Parisot and her brother Mario Prassinos, who was a noted artist and designer.
 Prassinos captivated André Breton and Paul Éluard because of "the wonder of her poetry and her personality as a woman-child".
-They see in her texts "the true illustration of automatic language par excellence".
 Marianne van Hirtum observed that the surrealists of the time recognised these early writings as a "veritable illustration of automatic language par excellence."